Useful Links

 - DoD’s Subcontracting Plan (DoD fact sheet)

-- Doing Business with the Defense Logistics Agency (DLA) (101-page course on how to do business with DLA)
+- Doing Business with the Defense Logistics Agency (DLA) (20-page handbook)

 - Doing Business with Fannie Mae (supplier diversity, registration instructions and more)